 A focus area of this entrepreneurial spirit: small- and medium-sized businesses, already a force in the UAE economy.
 In Dubai, SMEs make up 47 percent of the emirate’s GDP and more than half of its workforce, and they continue to steadily create jobs and add value to the economy.

 The UAE will measure the success of this economic pillar with key performance indicators, including the UAE’s rank on the global entrepreneurial spirit index, non-oil real GDP growth, and SME contribution to non-oil GDP.

 Inspiring innovation and entrepreneurship requires more than just a focus on SMEs.
 Long-term success requires a focus on future generations.
 That’s why Vision 2021 calls for an entrepreneurial culture in schools and universities.

 In 2018, Babson College expanded to Dubai, bringing its globally renowned entrepreneurship education to the UAE.
-Babson will offer graduate and executive education programs for working professionals across the region.
+Babson will offer executive education programs for working professionals across the region.